THE TRACE INITIATIVE

 When countries focus their efforts on testing a large number of persons and conducting index testing of partners, they can yield a higher number of recent infections.

 Recenct HIV infection testing will allow us to monitor trends of recent infections over time as a proportion of persons at-risk and newly diagnosed persons.

 Key players of the TRACE Initiative include the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) TRACE Community of Practice, the University of California, San Francisco (UCSF), ICAP at Columbia University, and Ministries of Health and local implementing partners in each of the countries where recent HIV infection testing is being rolled out.

-Many countries are already starting to include HIV recency testing in their ongoing HIV surveillance activities or are conducting operational research studies to explore the use of routine recency testing in HIV testing services.
+Many countries are already starting to include HIV recency testing in their ongoing HIV surveillance activities.